henkvancann/FNcompGordian/Legend.md

 * Uses hot wallets on your node

 ### Type of wallet
-* Desktop: OSX / Windows / Linux
+* Desktop:
+Is the wallet available as a desktop version?
+If so, what operatinng systems are supported (OSX / Windows / Linux)?
+Are there any minimum specifications concerning versions and developer frameworks.
-* Mobile: IOS / Android
+* Mobile:
+Is the wallet available as a mobile version?
+If so, for what devices and operating systems (IOS / Android)?.
+Are there any minimum requirements for the devices or operating systems?
 * Docker
+Is the wallet available as (part of) a self hosted Docker based suite of software.
+* Hardware wallets:
-* Hardware wallets: Trezor / Ledger / Cold Card / Bit Box / Others
+Is the wallet compatible with hardware wallets?
+If so, which hardware wallets: Trezor / Ledger / Cold Card / Bit Box / Others?
 * Difference
 * Import
 * Node wallet access